isaacSennerholt/sudelity/README.md

 These questions won’t always yield simple answers.
 But they will orient you — inwardly and outwardly — toward more stable forms of ethical presence.

-This is not the end of the manifesto, but the beginning of the practice.
+This isn’t the end of the manifesto, but the beginning of the practice.

-Sudelism is not finished.
+Sudelism isn’t finished.
-It is a living language for what so many already feel but cannot yet name.
+It’s a living language for what so many already feel but cannot yet name.
 If you see yourself in this — if you’ve long searched for an ethic that honors both you and the spaces you touch — then help refine it.
 Challenge it.
 Extend it.

 Sudelism begins wherever someone learns to see more clearly.